-- Understand the calibration of Thermocouple, Thermistor and Resistance Temperature Detector (RTD) for temperature measurement. - Analyze the calibration of LVDT transducer for displacement measurement. - Understand the calibration of accelerometers for the measurement of vibration amplitude of an engine bed at various loads. - Apply the calibration using Optical, Proximity and Tacho Pickups used for the measurement of speed of a d.c motor. - Design a Closed loop circuit for the measurement and control of Process parameters like Flow, Pressure, Temperature and Level using SCADA
+- Understand the calibration of Thermocouple, Thermistor, RTD and Pressure cell for temperature and Pressure measurements respectively - Analyze the calibration of Rotameter applied in a flow process - Calibrate LVDT and Capacitive transducers for linear and angular displacement measurements - Understand the calibration of accelerometer for the measurement of vibration of a vibrating body at various loads. - Apply the Calibration using Optical, Proximity and Tacho Pickups used for the measurement and control of speed of a d.c motor. - Design a closed loop circuit for the measurement and control of Process parameters like Pressure, Temperature and Level using SCADA